 Published on: 01/14/2015

-The team turned to the MCH Cardiac 3D modeling team, consisting of Dr. Robert Hannan, Cardiac Surgeon, Dr. Juan Carlos Muniz, Director of Cardiac MRI and Chelsea Balli, Biomedical Engineer for The Heart Program, to print a 3D model to better visualize the patient's complex anamoty and to explore potential options for repair.
+The team turned to the Cardiac 3D modeling team, consisting of Dr. Robert Hannan, Cardiac Surgeon, Dr. Juan Carlos Muniz, Director of Cardiac MRI and Chelsea Balli, Biomedical Engineer for The Heart Institute, to print a 3D model to better visualize the patient's complex anatomy and to explore potential options for repair.

-L to R: Dr. Juan Carlos Muniz, Director of Cardiac MRI at MCH; Dr. Redmond Burke, Director of Cardiovascular Surgery at MCH; Dr. Nancy Dobrolet, Pediatric Cardiologist at MCH
+L to R: Dr. Juan Carlos Muniz, Director of Cardiac MRI; Dr. Redmond Burke, Director of Cardiovascular Surgery; Dr. Nancy Dobrolet, Pediatric Cardiologist.

-Magnetic resonance imaging (MRI) and Computed Tomography (CT) image files were collected and rendered by MCH’s cardiologists and the biomedical engineer who reformatted the image files to be read by a 3D printer.
+Magnetic resonance imaging (MRI) and Computed Tomography (CT) image files were collected and rendered by the team of cardiologists and the biomedical engineer who reformatted the image files to be read by a 3D printer.
 The files were then printed by AdvancedRP, an Atlanta-based distributor of Statasys 3D printers.

 Dr. Burke was able to intricately study the heart model, manipulating the vessels and exploring possible repairs as he would employ in the operating room.

-Dr. Nancy Dobrolet, Pediatric Cardiologist at The Heart Program at MCH says,
+Dr. Nancy Dobrolet, Pediatric Cardiologist at The Heart Institute says,

 “3D printing adds another element in caring for extremely complex conditions where surgical intervention is not typically thought possible.
 In Adanelie’s case, the 3D model provided us with way to create a surgical option for her survival.”

-L to R: Dr. Redmond Burke, Director of Cardiovascular Surgery at MCH; Dr. Nancy Dobrolet, Pediatric Cardiologist at MCH; Dr. Juan Carlos Muniz, Director of Cardiac MRI at MCH; Chelsea Balli, Biomedical Engineer.
+L to R: Dr. Redmond Burke, Director of Cardiovascular Surgery; Dr. Nancy Dobrolet, Pediatric Cardiologist; Dr. Juan Carlos Muniz, Director of Cardiac MRI; Chelsea Balli, Biomedical Engineer.

 From L to R: Patient Adanelie Gonzalez, Luis Rivera, Gabriella Alonso, Luis Rivera Jr. and Dr. Nancy Dobrolet